 Giache Bianche Beach (Menfi)

 It is A small beach in Menfi, a small town in Agrigento’s province, for its great wine-growing activity.
 Giaghe Bianche is a natural inlet surrounded by vineyards covered with round and white stones, clear waters, and all the tranquility of an uncrowded beach.

 Pantelleria is the most inaccessible island in Sicily.
 Here you will not find real beaches but only sharp rocks.
 Yet the charm of this island is unique, so it is considered the Black Pearl of the Mediterranean.
 The hinterland hides a surprise: a lake beach, warm almost all year round.

 A body of saltwater complete with volcanic mud and natural thermal waters that flow spontaneously on the shore for an experience in nature.

 Cala Sidoti (Ustica)

-Here nature is the protagonist: the island is in a large marine protected area and Cala Sidoti is located in the area where only bathing and snorkeling are allowed.
-For this reason, the seabed is very populated by fishes and it is enough to dive to easily observe an entire marine world of spectacular colors and variety.
+Here nature is the protagonist: the island is in a large marine protected area, and Cala Sidoti is located in an area where only bathing and snorkeling are allowed.
+For this reason, the seabed is very populated by fishes, and it is enough to dive to easily observe an entire marine world of spectacular colors and variety.